-It is extremely difficult to qualify under this section.
+It is extremely difficult to qualify under this section; has not the time come to reduce this period to five and ten years respectively?

-It often happens that a person's employment is terminated through no fault of the employee - the employer dies - the employer moves - goes insolvent - moves to a flat - and this can have serious consequences on the poor employee.
-Before the influx laws became so stringent it was often the custom for Bantu to visit the rural areas, and this could have the effect of disqualifying the person's right to be in the urban area.
-Now that more adequate housing has been provided many of the wives have joined their husbands, but an earlier departure from the city may disqualify the Bantu under this Section.
+It often happens that a person's employment is terminated through no fault of the

+employee - the employer dies - the employer

+moves - goes insolvent - moves from a house

+to a flat - and this can have serious consequences to the poor employee, especially

+if he is a foreign Bantu.

-Section 10(c) - Wives, daughters and sons under 18 of persons qualify under Section (a) and (b)
+(c) Section 10(c) deals with wives, daughters and sons under 18 of persons qualifying under Section (a) and (b):

 What of sons over 18?
-Whether he can get employment or not he may be forced to leave his parents' home and where can he go?
+Whether he can get employment or not he may be forced to leave the urban area if there is a surplus of labour in his category - and where can he go?

-Wives and children who do not qualify under Section 10(a), (b), (c)
+Wives and children who do not qualify under Section 10(a).(b) and (c):